MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_countriesregions_delete.md

 ---

 # Delete countriesRegions
-Delete a countriesRegions from Dynamics 365 for Financials.
+Delete a countriesRegions object from Dynamics 365 for Financials.

 ## HTTP request
 ```